project-rig/rig-scp/README.md

-3. *Requests* are processed out of the *request queue* where they are split into (possibly many) individual SCP packets which are allocated to one of `n_outstanding` *outstanding channels* and sent to the machine.
-Once all SCP packets associated with a *request* have been allocated an *outstanding channel*, the *request* is removed from the *request queue*.
+3. *Requests* are processed out of the *request queue* where they are split into (possibly many) individual SCP packets which are allocated to one of `n_outstanding` *outstanding slots* and sent to the machine.
+Once all SCP packets associated with a *request* have been allocated an *outstanding slots*, the *request* is removed from the *request queue*.

-4. Each *outstanding channel* represents a single SCP packet which has been sent to the machine and is awaiting a response.
+4. Each *outstanding slot* represents a single SCP packet which has been sent to the machine and is awaiting a response.

-5. Each *outstanding channel* has a timer which causes packets to be retransmitted if a response is not received after `timeout` milliseconds.
+5. Each *outstanding slot* has a timer which causes packets to be retransmitted if a response is not received after `timeout` milliseconds.
 If a packet does not receive a response after `n_tries` transmissions it is dropped and the user callback is called with an error status.

-6. Each packet is allocated a unique *sequence number* which is used to identify responses from a machine and return them to the correct *outstanding channel*.
+6. Each packet is allocated a unique *sequence number* which is used to identify responses from a machine and return them to the correct *outstanding slot*.
 When the last packet associated with a request receives its response or if any packet produces an error, the user supplied *callback* is called and the request is considered complete.

 7. Note that only a single UDP socket is used by a Rig SCP connection.
 Since Rig SCP is asynchronous, multiple Rig SCP connections can coexist in the same